devadvance/terminalcheatsheet/CONTRIBUTING.md

 * Check out the [README](README.md) for instructions on getting up and running.
 It also covers the tech we use and how the site is structure and deployed.
 * (Recommended) use an issue to let folks know you're going to work on something.
 Either ask if you can be added to an existing issue, or create a new one and add yourself.
 * Fork the repo and make changes in a branch on your fork.
-* As of 2020Q4, we merge directly to head, so create a [pull request](https://github.com/devadvance/terminalcheatsheet/compare) against the default branch.
+* As of 2020Q4, we merge directly to staging, so create a [pull request](https://github.com/devadvance/terminalcheatsheet/compare) against the staging (default) branch.

 For any pull request, we prefer these be included: